c7chai/Getting-and-Cleaning-Data-Course-Project/README.md

 ##Naming the columns

-The columns in the features data set can be named from the metadata in featureNames
+The columns in the features data set are named from the metadata in featureNames

 colnames(features) <- t(featureNames[2])

 ##Merge the data

-The data in features,activity and subject are merged and the complete data is now stored in completeData.
+The data in features,activity and subject are merged and the complete data is stored in completeData.

 colnames(activity) <- "Activity"